hotosm/learnosm/_posts/en/beginner/0200-12-28-start-josm.md

   ![JOSM website][]

-- If you have Windows installed on your computer, click “Windows JOSM Installer” to download JOSM.
+- If you have Windows installed on your computer, click “Windows Installer” to download JOSM.

   ![Windows installer][]